Returning to the Source of Ancient Hellenic Theatre

 Imalis is a research and training center dedicated to the study of the performing arts in the Ancient Hellenic tradition.
 Imalis proposes, organizes and hosts a wide range of activities from in-depth professional workshops in the performing arts to healing and self-development retreats for the general public, conducted on location, and offering dedicated spaces and direct access to the archeological spaces.

-Come work with us - Imalis is inviting selected institutions to train, research and develop in Epidauros.
+Come work with us - Imalis welcomes the inquiries of independent artists, schools and institutions who wish to honor the spirit and science of the Ancient Hellenic Theatre tradition to train, research and develop in Epidauros.
 You can see some of our work on our YouTube channel http://www.youtube.com/user/ProjectImalis.
-For more information, please email us at firstname.lastname@example.org
+For more information, please email us at email@example.com

 State University of California, Sacramamento - Imalis has been invited to Sac State to lecture and offer Master Classes on Ethopoetics.
 Sac State’s Theatre department has been using Imalis’ method in their teaching of Ancient Hellenic Theatre.

 Hippokrene Font 2015 - the second year of a multi-year project, the Hippokrene Font is aimed at the creation of new works in lyrical theatre by a select group of both young and established poets, performers, and other artists.
 They will gather in Epidauros to develop new forms of dramatic verse, its application and expression, and to present the outcome of their work.
 2015 greets Simon Mundy, Vasilios Arabos, Chas Libretto, and Louis Butelli in Epidauros.

 Working Sessions - We continue with our annual working sessions, with sessions planned for Summer and Fall 2015, as well as Spring 2016.
 Sign up now…..